cisdeli/projetoWebDev/README.md

 * Our project was designed using bootstrap linked through a CDN so you won't need to download any external frameworks for now.
 * All resources used are linked in the footer of every page.
 * _Unique Feature_: it will be later implemented as a custom shop for collars and tags for your pets.
 The user will be able to choose from a variety of pendants and colors as well as the info contained in the tag.
 We decided to delay the implementation of this feature so we can use JavaScript in it.
+* Functionalities that we pretend to add: logic behind the ADM manage buttons and cart, the _Unique Feature_ and both Login and Sing Up systems.
 * Navigation Diagram:
 ### Comments About the Code
 * _Any comment you may want to add to help understand your code.
 This is good programming practice._